docker/compose/CONTRIBUTING.md

     $ script/test

-## Building binaries

-Linux:

-    $ script/build-linux

-OS X:

-    $ script/build-osx

-Note that this only works on Mountain Lion, not Mavericks, due to a [bug in PyInstaller](http://www.pyinstaller.org/ticket/807).

 ## Sign your work

 The sign-off is a simple line at the end of the explanation for the